ExpressLRS/Docs/docs/quick-start/ardupilot-setup.md

 ```
 FLTMODE_CH=12
 ```
-if you are using WideSwitch mode (only available in elrs V2 and above), you can use any channel for your 8 flightmode selection (beside channel 15 which is LQ and channel 16 which is RSSI).
+if you are using Wide Switch mode (only available in ELRS V2 and above), you can use any channel for your 8 flightmode selection (beside channel 15 which is LQ and channel 16 which is RSSI).
 ## Ardupilot RSSI and Link Quality
 To get RSSI and LQ shown in OSD (in %) set:
 ```